Graduate Diploma in Lifestyle Medicine

 3. Health Educators in corporate, community and other settings will benefit from the skills and knowledge gained in a postgraduate degree in Lifestyle Medicine.
 For example, the development of this course has been highly supported by the Health Department at the South Pacific Division of the Seventh-day Adventist church as they are seeking more people with qualifications in this area to serve as Health Directors in the various conferences of the church.

 Maximum time to complete: Four years

 The Graduate Diploma in Lifestyle Medicine (course code 2085) involves the following eight units that are available on a part time basis (maximum two units per semester).
-The offerings and sequencing of the units are shown on the Avondale website.
+The offerings and sequencing of the units are shown below.